M-1 (Michigan highway): Streetcars and other public transportation

 The streetcar system, like those in other cities across the US, fell into decline after World War II.
 Unlike the streetcar conspiracy alleged in other cities, the decline of Detroit's publicly owned system was related to a multitude of different factors.
 Increased spending on roads benefitted competing bus lines, and zoning changes coupled with freeway construction shifted the city's population to areas away from the older streetcar lines.
-During the early 1950s, several lines were converted to buses after labor strikes, and other lines were eliminated completely.
+During the early 1950s, several lines were converted to buses after labor strikes, and other lines were eliminated.
 On April 8, 1956, a parade was held when the last streetcars stopped running along Woodward Avenue and in Detroit; the remaining cars were sent to Mexico City.

 In the first decade of the 21st century, local business and government officials proposed two projects to add modern streetcars to M-1, an approximately 9 mi line from the transit center at Michigan Avenue north to the state fairgrounds, or a 3.4 mi line in the downtown area only.
 Suggestions to unify the two plans were made in late 2008, and the Detroit City Council approved the sale of $125 million in bonds on April 11, 2011, for the longer system.
 Through various approvals in 2011, and subsequent changes including a bus rapid transit system with a dedicated Woodward Avenue bus lane, private investors who supported the shorter three-mile line to New Center continued developing that project.

 On July 28, 2014, construction started for a streetcar line to stretch from downtown Detroit to Grand Boulevard in New Center.
 The line was to have 20 different stations serving 12 stops, with most of the stations curbside on either side of Woodward Avenue going uptown or downtown.
 The line will have center road stations at the north and south ends of the system.
 Named QLine in 2016, the system opened in May 2017.
 The last car of Detroit's previous streetcar system was numbered 286, so the planners numbered the cars for the new line 287–292 to pick up where the old number series had left off.